Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/30 - Principles of network layer.md

 > 🖊️ Author: Asmaa Alazmi
 > Note: feel free to change the diagrams into prettier ones
 > `(I'm not getting paid enough to care about aesthetics).
+> ANOTHER NOTE: this review is meant as a mind refresher, written with the assumption that the reader knows the basics (e.g. mac address, switches.. servers.. etc).